wachin/wps-office-12-language-packs/README.md

 `wps-office-12-dicts-active`

 Open a terminal inside the `wps-office-12-dicts-active` folder.
-In modern Linux systems, right-clicking provides an option that says "Open terminal here" or something similar, then
+In modern Linux systems, right-clicking provides an option that says "Open terminal here" or something similar,  then, from there

 Install the dictionary files: